AutomationOfThings/CameraRT/README.md

 An executable called lcm-gen.exe shall be used to compile the lcm type into language specific type.
 All the types that the UI and the runtime are going to use are found in the CameraRT\camera_rt_types\camera_rt_types.lcm file.

+You can generate the C# types using the generator tool or you can use the types in the CameraRT\camera_rt\ui_client_example\LCM_Types directory directly.
 Use the lcm-gen.exe tool in the CameraRT\lcm folder to generate C# types as follows:

     lcm-gen.exe --csharp camera_rt_types.lcm